dleeftink/QuickSet/readme.md

 // set.rank = [ 2, 0 ]
 // set.stat = [ 4, 0 ]

-// allow 1 to be picked up by .sum()
+// allow 1 to be picked up by .sum() again
-// by setting its value below the 'high' frequency mark set.put(1,2);
+// by setting its value below the 'high' frequency mark

+   set.put(1,2);
    set.sum(1,3);